-The Patriot Post® · CV19 Made in China — Send Xi the Bill
+The Patriot Post® · COVID-19 Was Made in China — Send Xi the Bill

 “Foreign influence is truly the Grecian horse to a republic.
 We cannot be too careful to exclude its influence.” —Alexander Hamilton (1793)